 Regarding the examples from my life above, just the fact that a kid believed such things is funny, so the story should consist of how I, as a child, collected the background information that led me to draw those strange conclusions.
 The same goes for my ghostwriting clients.
 I tell them that if the story is funny, we should just tell it.
 There’s no point in dressing it up.
 Don’t try to be poetic or cute or dramatic.
 This is how to write dry humor.

-Here’s an example from some of comic memoirist David Sedaris’ early work.
+Here’s an example of dry humor from some of comic memoirist David Sedaris’ early work.
 In this story, young David learns that in his neighborhood, there is a man who “doesn’t believe in television.”
-His child mind then makes certain assumptions about this new concept:
+David’s child mind then makes certain assumptions about this new concept:

 The only place that seemed truly different was owned by a man named Mr. Tomkey, who did not believe in television …To say that you did not believe in television was different from saying that you did not care for it.
 Belief implied that television had a master plan and that you were against it.
 It also suggested that you thought too much.
 When my mother reported that Mr. Tomkey did not believe in television, my father said, “Well, good for him.
 I don’t know that I believe in it, either.”